metaperl/flash-goban/README.md

 2. Startup the Anki flashcard software
 3. Open up a shell
 4. change directory to the flash-goban cloned repo
-5. Review a game in KaTrain
+5. Review a game in KaTrain, optionally copying the URL of the game to the clipboard (so it will be added to the back of the card so you can find the game later.)
-5. When you see a position you want to remember, ALT-TAB to Flash-Goban and click "Make Flashcard".
-You alt-tab and click "make flashcard' when the screen is showing the analysis
+5. When you see a position you want to remember, ALT-TAB to Flash-Goban and invoke it... flash-goban will take a picture without analysis and with analysis **and add the URL on the clipboard to the back of the card.**
-6. type `python main.py` to start up Flash Goban

 # Developer Guide